dotnet/docs-maui/docs/migration/layouts.md

     </StackLayout>
     ```

-    This can be converted to a `Grid` in .NET MAUI:
+    This can be converted to a <xref:Microsoft.Maui.Controls.Grid> in .NET MAUI:

     ```xaml
     <Grid RowDefinitions="Auto, *">